Skip to main content

 In case you missed the news back in July of 2019, Microsoft announced their plans to sunset Skype for Business Online.
-If this is news to you (and even if it’s not), there are probably lots of questions running through your head—why is this happening; when is this happening; what does this mean for my organization?
+If this is news to you (and even if it’s not), there are probably lots of questions running through your head—why did this happen; when did this happen; what does this mean for my organization?

 Don’t worry—Microsoft has options for you, and we’ll answer all your questions.

-The main reason for Microsoft retiring Skype for Business Online is their desire to consolidate products and the associated support resources to maintain focus on one single UCaaS (Unified Communications as a Service) platform.
-Instead of maintaining Skype for Business and Teams, Microsoft is placing their focus on the Teams product, which offers many of the same functionalities of Skype for Business, as well as others (more on that below).
+The main reason for Microsoft retiring Skype for Business Online was their desire to consolidate products and the associated support resources to maintain focus on one single UCaaS (Unified Communications as a Service) platform.
+Instead of maintaining Skype for Business and Teams, Microsoft placed focus on the Teams product, which offers many of the same functionalities of Skype for Business, as well as others (more on that below).

-Following the launch of Teams in 2017, Microsoft has announced that Skype for Business Online will no longer be accessible after July 31, 2021.
-That means your organization has around 18 months (from publication of this blog) to migrate to a new platform like Teams.
+Following the launch of Teams in 2017, Microsoft announced that Skype for Business Online would no longer be accessible after July 31, 2021.

 What’s the difference between Teams and Skype for Business?

-Skype on the other hand has both a on premise and a cloud option.
-The on-prem option, known as Skype for Business Server, has actually not been sunsetted or given an end of life and will be able to be maintained.
-Skype for Business Online however, the one we’re talking about throughout this article, is being end of lifed and rolled up into Teams.
+Skype on the other hand has both an on-premise and a cloud option.
+The on-prem option, known as Skype for Business Server, has actually not been sunsetted or given end-of-life and will be able to be maintained.
+Skype for Business Online, however, the one we’re talking about throughout this article, has been retired and rolled up into Teams.

 Now that we’ve got that straight let’s look at the difference between Skype for Business Online and Teams.